CodeForAfrica/CodeForGhana.org/_posts/2015-02-23-open-data-day.md

 * The third team: #50ShadesOfData built an api that will provide public access to large amounts of datasets and also enable them to contribute data to the platform.

 At the end of the event the #50ShadesOfData team was adjudged the best group.
-We want to thank all those who participated in the event and we promise them a mega event next year.
+We want to thank all those who participated in the event and we promise a mega event next year.